pravbeseda/telegram-userbot/README.md

 User bot for telegram.
 It's used for monitoring for certain messages and sending answers to them.
-Also, it starts a phone call to alarm me.
+Also, it starts a phone call to alarm you.

 ## Installation
 ```bash